xrpronin17/xrpl-dev-portal/content/concepts/tokens/paths.md

 The default path could be any of the following:

 * If the transaction uses only one token (regardless of issuer), then the default path assumes the payment should ripple through the addresses involved.
 This path only works if those addresses are connected by trust lines.
-    * If `SendMax` is omitted, or the `issuer` of the `SendMax` is the sender, the default path needs a trust line from the sending `Account` to the `issuer` of the destination `Amount` to work.
+    * If <span class="code-snippet">SendMax</span> is omitted, or the <span class="code-snippet">issuer</span> of the <span class="code-snippet">SendMax</span> is the sender, the default path needs a trust line from the sending <span class="code-snippet">Account</span> to the <span class="code-snippet">issuer</span> of the destination <span class="code-snippet">Amount</span> to work.
-    * If the `SendMax` and `Amount` have different `issuer` values, and neither are the sender or receiver, the default path is probably not useful because it would need to ripple across a trust line between the two issuers.
+    * If the <span class="code-snippet">SendMax</span> and <span class="code-snippet">Amount</span> have different <span class="code-snippet">issuer</span> values, and neither are the sender or receiver, the default path is probably not useful because it would need to ripple across a trust line between the two issuers.
 Ripple (the company) typically discourages issuers from trusting one another directly.
-* For cross-currency transactions, the default path uses the order book between the source currency (as specified in the `SendMax` field) and the destination currency (as specified in the `Amount` field).
+* For cross-currency transactions, the default path uses the order book between the source currency (as specified in the <span class="code-snippet">SendMax</span> field) and the destination currency (as specified in the <span class="code-snippet">Amount</span> field).

 The following diagram enumerates all possible default paths:

 {{ include_svg("img/default-paths.svg", "Diagram of default paths") }}

-You can use the [`tfNoDirectRipple` flag](payment.html#payment-flags) to disable the default path.
+You can use the [<span class="code-snippet">tfNoDirectRipple</span> flag](payment.html#payment-flags) to disable the default path.
 In this case, the transaction can only execute using the paths explicitly included in the transaction.
 Traders can use this option to take arbitrage opportunities.

 ## Path Specifications